paultopia/simpleRandomAssign/README.md

 ;; => (:b 1 :e 2 :a 1 :d 2 :e 1 :b 2 :a 1 :c 2 :c 1 :d 2)

 ```

+bleh, ok, clojure isn't quite that magical, it was pointed out to me that this could easily reassign same thing to same student twice.  duh. late-night coding.